Lecture Notes in Cosmology: Tight-coupling and acoustic oscillations

-With the above results we can write:
+With the above results, we can write:

-For the primordial modes, in the limit $k\eta \to 0$, one gets at the dominant order:
+For the primordial modes, in the limit $k\eta \to 0$, one obtains the dominant order:

-Hence, it is the adiabatic mode which multiplies the cosine.
-Since sine and cosine have a $\pi/2$ phase difference, the effect of different initial conditions is to change the scales for which the effective temperature fluctuations is maximum or minimum and hence the positions of the peaks in the $C_{TT,\ell}$'s.
+Hence, it is the adiabatic mode that multiplies the cosine.
+As we have already commented, since sine and cosine have a $\pi/2$ phase difference, the effect of different initial conditions is to change the scales for which the effective temperature fluctuations are maximum or minimum, and hence the positions of the peaks in the $C_{TT,\ell}$'s.

 In the adiabatic case, we have:

 This is the semi-analytic (semi because the integral has to be performed numerically) formula of \cite{Hu:1995en}.